Graduate Resume Guide & Sample [Plus 10 Skills for Savvy Job-hunters]

 - Personal Projects

-Resume Summary for Student Examples
+Resume Summary Example for Students

 - “An award-winning and confident communication graduate, able to establish rapport quickly and conduct training sessions with clarity and enthusiasm.”

-Skills to Put In a Student Resume
+Top Skills for a Student Resume

 - Problem Solving Abilities